-PWS MWS Joint Venture In October 2014, PWS and Medical Waste Services, LLC ("MWS") formed a contractual joint venture to exploit the PWS medical waste destruction technology.
-In 2015, MWS licensed and installed a CoronaLux[TM] unit at an MWS facility, and subsequently received a limited permit to operate from the South Coast Air Quality Management District ("SCAQMD") and the California Department of Public Health.
-In November 2017, PWS received final air quality permit approval from SCAQMD allowing for full operations of the CoronaLux[TM] unit at the MWS facility.
+PWS MWS Joint Venture: In October 2014, PWS and Medical Waste Services, LLC ("MWS") formed a contractual joint venture to exploit the PWS medical waste destruction technology.
+In 2015, MWS licensed and installed a CoronaLuxTM unit at an MWS facility, and subsequently received a limited permit to operate from the South Coast Air Quality Management District ("SCAQMD") and the California Department of Public Health.
+In November 2017, PWS received final air quality permit approval from SCAQMD allowing for full operations of the CoronaLuxTM unit at the MWS facility.

 Paragon Southwest Joint Venture: In December 2017, PWS and GulfWest Waste Solutions, LLC ("GWWS") formed Paragon Southwest Medical Waste, LLC ("PSMW") to exploit the PWS medical waste destruction technology.
 PSMW has an exclusive license to the CoronaLuxTM technology in a six-state area of the Southern United States.
-In addition to the equity position, PWS is the operating partner for the business and intends to sell a number of additional systems to the joint venture.
 In 2017, PSMW purchased and installed three CoronaLuxTM units at an PSMW facility.
+In July 2022, the Company exchanged its patents and related technology to its joint venture, PSMW, in exchange for units in PSMW.